Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 > `commercetoolsProjectKey` is passed to Adyen using the field [`metadata.ctProjectKey`](https://docs.adyen.com/api-explorer/#/CheckoutService/v66/post/payments__reqParam_metadata).
 This field is also present in every notification from Adyen to help with matching the correct commercetools project.

+**IMPORTANT: `commercetoolsProjectKey` must not have more than 80 characters.
+This is due to length restrictions from the Adyen API.**

 # Bad Practices

 - **Never delete or un-assign** created payment objects during checkout from the cart.
 If required — clean up unused/obsolete payment objects by another asynchronous process instead.